justshiftjk/Auditing-Smart-Contract/README.md

   - Timestamp manipulation.
   - Block gas limit vulnerabilities.

-For a more comprehensive understanding of the vulnerabilities, their potential corrections, and the possible actions that a malicious actor can take, please refer to our [Project Documentation](DOCS.md).
+For a more comprehensive understanding of the vulnerabilities and the possible actions that a malicious actor can take, please refer to our [Auditing Project Documentation](VULNERABILITIES.md).

 ### Best Practices Enforcement